Farmed mealworms in a bin.

 • Lethargy or decreased activity levels

-If you notice any of these signs, it’s worth evaluating your quail’s diet and adjusting their protein intake.
+If you notice any of these issues, it’s a good idea to review your quail’s diet and make adjustments as needed.

 How to Adjust Your Quail’s Protein Levels